A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Model specifications

 Concerning the $h$-th incomplete (conditional) moments of the GBII distribution given $y \le s$ and $y > s$ for any positive value $s$, one finds

 and

 The relationship of GBII distribution with many popular distributions is summarized in Figure \ref{fig: gb2}.
 Figure \ref{fig: gb2} shows that the special cases of GBII distribution include three-parameter distributions of log-T (LT), generalized Gamma (GG), beta distribution of the second kind (BII), Burr (B, also known as Singh-Maddala distribution) and inverse Burr (IB), GLMGA (G) and inverse GLMGA (IG) distribution \footnote{ The GLMGA distribution is proposed by \cite{li2021generalizing} by mixing a generalized log-Moyal distribution (GlogM) \citep{bhati2018generalized} with the gamma distribution.
 It is a subfamily of the GBII and belongs to the Pareto-type distribution that can be used to accommodate the extreme risks and capture both tail and modal parts of heavy-tailed insurance data.
-Moreover, it occupies an interesting position in between the popular GBII model and the Lomax model. }, the two-parameter distributions of log-Cauchy (LC), log-Normal (LN), Weibull (W), Gamma (GA), Variance Ratio (F), Lomax (L), Loglogistic (LL), Paralogistic (P) and the one-parameter distributions of half-Normal (HN), Rayleigh (R), Exponential (EXP), Chisquare (CS) and half-T (HT) distributions.
+It occupies an interesting position in between the popular GBII model and the Lomax model. {Figure \ref{fig: gb2} extends the Figure in \cite{chan2018modelling} by adding this new heavy-tailed distribution to the GBII family.} }, the two-parameter distributions of log-Cauchy (LC), log-Normal (LN), Weibull (W), Gamma (GA), Variance Ratio (F), Lomax (L), Loglogistic (LL), Paralogistic (P) and the one-parameter distributions of half-Normal (HN), Rayleigh (R), Exponential (EXP), Chisquare (CS) and half-T (HT) distributions.